FRIDA: The girl just doesn't go away

 SYNOPSIS

-We meet Mexican actress Ofelia Medina, film director Julie Taymor, author Hayden Herrera, Chicana artist Amalia Mesa Bains, arts activist Frida Kahlo Guerrila Girl, copyright lawyer Adrián Ojeda as well as contemporary artists, historians as well as fans of Frida on the streets of Coyoacan, San Francisco and McAllen, Texas.
-We find murals in major cities, and document as drag queens female impersonators transform into their Frida.
+We meet Mexican actress Ofelia Medina, the first Frida in the movies; Director Julie Taymor, biographer Hayden Herrera, Chicana artist Amalia Mesa Bains, photographer and great neice Cristina Kahlo, copyright lawyer Adrián Ojeda as well as contemporary artists, art historians, fans of Frida on the streets of Coyoacan, Mexico City, San Francisco and McAllen, Texas, drag queens and impersonators.

-She is one of the most recognized influencers of our time.
-How did this phenomenon evolve?
-What would Frida have thought of seeing the infinite number of incarnations of herself that saturate the global imagination?
-Through these different narratives and voices we interweave these stories; as we explore the complexity of the appropriation of Frida’s image.
-A playful and reflective journey through the contradictions of our culture, providing a different perspective on the mythology surrounding Frida Kahlo.
+Through these different narratives and voices we interweave their stories and explore the complexity of the appropriation of Frida’s image.
+A playful and reflective journey providing a refreshing perspective on the mythology surrounding Frida Kahlo; not another biopic.

 SYNOPSIS